Table of Contents

 - Social club memberships

-For an expense to be considered discretionary, it must:
+For an expense to qualify, it must:

 - Benefit the owner(s)